Enjoy an ad free experience by logging in. Not a member yet? Register.

 I have an image background in my site which is 1000 x 1000

 I am tring to replace it with a new image the same size.
 I found a resizing image site, but when you increase it to 1000 x 1000 to cover the screen available, it is out of focus on the screen.
 Is there any advice you can provide on converting smaller images to 1000 x 1000 without losing image focus?

 - Join Date

 If you're trying to take an image and reproduce it at a larger size, it won't work....

 Generally, enlarging images will decrease resolution and, as a result, the images will become blurry...

 On the other hand, reducing large images to a smaller size will not result in any loss of resolution (it might increase the resolution, I'm not sure)....So your images will still look OK this way...

 Moral of the story: You need an original image that is at least 1000 x 1000, or higher.
 Or you need a smaller image with a very high resolution (i.e., 300 DPI - 600 DPI), so that when you enlarge it, the resulting resolution is still at least 72 DPI (dots per inch) or higher (screen resolution)...

 Last edited by chump2877; 02-05-2007 at 06:07 PM.Regards, R.J.

-[Related videos and tutorials are also available at my YouTube channel and on Dailymotion]
+[Instructional videos and tutorials are also available on YouTube, Dailymotion, and Vimeo]

 Get free updates about new software version releases, features, and bug fixes!